tezos/tezos/docs/doc_gen/rpcs/usage.rst

 in your default configured text editor.

 In the following sections, you may find the complete list of RPCs available for the client and for the protocol Alpha.
-You may also find input, output and errors JSON schema.
+You may also find, for each RPC, its input, output and errors in JSON schema format.
+Dynamic parameters, such as ``<block-id>``, are described in `Dynamic parameters description`_